OrensteinLab/GreedyMini/README.md

 We ran our test on the first 1M nucleotides of chromosome X from [Genome assembly T2T-CHM13v2.0](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_009914755.1/).
 To do that we used the python notebook `shorten_fasta.ipynb` which is located in `various scripts/preprocessing chr x/`.
 We then put the resulting `.fasta` file in the same directory as the `GreedyMini` executable.

-Execute the following command to run most of the tests from the paper (aside from k = 12 SwapDP tests):
+Execute the following command to run most of the tests from the paper:

 ```bash
 ./GreedyMini -mode tests